New and forthcoming

 Want to really understand cycling?
 You need Full Gas.

-This book looks at the men and the places behind the film: Leth and his work, the cyclists such as Merckx, De Vlaeminck and the ill-fated winner Marc de Meyer and revisits locations which have changed little to this day.
+Sunday in Hell looks at the men, the method and the places behind the film.
+It observes the creativity of Leth and his collaborators, explores the lives of riders such as unlikely winner Marc Demeyer and revisits locations which have changed little to this day.

 Push until it hurts, then push some more